 We begin by analyzing in this section the elementary benchmark of memory-bound vectored arithmetic.
 Assume that two $n$-dimensional vectors $\boldsymbol{u}, \boldsymbol{v}$ of $N$-bit numbers (fixed-point or floating-point) reside in the main memory; the goal is to compute an element-wise elementary operation $\circ \in \{+, -, *, /\}$ and store the result as an $n$-dimensional vector $\boldsymbol{z}$ in the memory.

 The bit-serial element-parallel approach extends the bitwise parallelism of digital PIM towards maximal arithmetic throughput.
 Consider an $r \times c$ crossbar with two $r$-dimensional vectors $\boldsymbol{u}, \boldsymbol{v}$ stored with a single $N$-bit element per row (from each vector), as shown in Figure~\ref{fig:arit}.
 This approach performs the arithmetic in parallel across all rows and all crossbars by constructing the arithmetic operation from a \emph{serial} sequence of logic gates.
-For example, $N$-bit fixed-point addition is performed by first constructing a $1$-bit full-adder from $9$ serial NOR gates~\cite{SIMPLER, AritPIM}, and then performing ripple-carry addition by serially executing $N$ full-adders.
+For example, $N$-bit fixed-point addition is performed by first constructing a $1$-bit full-adder from $9$ serial NOR gates~\cite{AritPIM}, and then performing ripple-carry addition by serially executing $N$ full-adders.
 While the latency is high at $9 \cdot N = O(N)$ cycles, the throughput is also high at $R/O(N)$ operations per cycle, where $R$ is the total number of rows in the memory (i.e., $r$ multiplied by the number of crossbars).
-Floating-point operations were originally considered incompatible with digital PIM~\cite{DRISA} due to the control flow involved with the alignment and normalization of floating-point numbers.
-This hurdle was first overcome by FloatPIM~\cite{FloatPIM}; however, several aspects of the design were erroneous~\cite{ReHy, AritPIM}, and it also required a Content Addressable Memory (CAM) within every array.
-Conversely, AritPIM~\cite{AritPIM} recently proposed a suite of floating-point algorithms that adheres to the IEEE 754 standard exactly while requiring no modifications to the abstract model.
+Floating-point operations were originally considered incompatible with digital PIM due to the control flow involved with the alignment and normalization of floating-point numbers.
+This hurdle was first overcome by FloatPIM~\cite{FloatPIM}; however, several aspects of the design were erroneous~\cite{ReHy, AritPIM}, and it also required the array hardware to support Content Addressable Memory (CAM) functionality.
+Conversely, AritPIM~\cite{AritPIM} recently proposed a suite of floating-point algorithms that adhere to the IEEE 754 standard without additional hardware.